Generative User Research and ResOps:

 Project Overview

-While working at the Institute for Community Research (ICR), I spearheaded a collaboration with Hartford Food System's Executive Director which initiated a five-week long youth summer project and years-long partnership focused on healthy food accessibility and availability in the community of Hartford, CT.
+While working at the Institute for Community Research (ICR), I spearheaded a collaboration with Hartford Food System's Executive Director which initiated a six-week long youth summer project and years-long partnership focused on healthy food accessibility and availability in the community of Hartford, CT.
+The program was titled "Food Fight."

 The partnership featured the following: